What is ergocalciferol?

 Do not give ergocalciferol to a child without medical advice.
 Your child's dose will depend on age, weight, diet, and other factors.

 How should I take ergocalciferol?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use only the recommended dose of ergocalciferol.

-It may be best to take Vitamin D2 after a meal, but you may take Vitamin D2 with or without food.
+It may be best to take ergocalciferol after a meal, but you may take Vitamin D2 with or without food.

 Measure liquid medicine carefully.
 Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).